 Pitfall #2 - Performing the due diligence

 It really should be more than just the AOC.
-If you don't address this, you're going to struggle to meeting requirement 12.8.3.
+If you don't address this, you're going to struggle to meet requirement 12.8.3.

 Pitfall #3 - You're missing a contractual agreement